Frosty704/mods-eyetrackvr/README.md

 Alternatively, an addon to screw into the [existing facial tracker bridge that has the case already attached](https://github.com/Frosty704/mods-eyetrackvr/blob/main/bridge_usb_add_on_by_zepp.stl), STL made by zepp!

-It's the recommended one for ETVR because it supposedly has an MTT chip.
-Recommended use case is to stick it to the bridge of MUTE's facial tracker bridge with double sided adhesive/hotglue/superglue or anything similar.
+It's the recommended one for ETVR because it has an MTT chip

 Remember to route the cable through the hole first (you may need to push it through a little, tight fit) before snapping the hub in.